 It wasn’t until the holidays last year, that this flame was reignited once again.
 While checking out the Nintendo Holiday preview, I was able to play games like Doom again – but with much better graphics and way less terrifying because I’m not 9 years old anymore.
 I got to experience new devices like the Nintendo Switch, which can flip from a portable to home console in a snap.
 I was immediately transported back to my childhood.
 So much so, that I actually picked up a New Nintendo 2DS XL for myself so I can play games while I’m on the go!

 The 2DS XL device gives you the power of the new 3DS XL system, in a streamlined and affordable package.
 Plus, it plays a huge selection of games in 2D.
 It’s super lightweight for when I travel or if I just wanna throw it in my purse, and it comes in some pretty fun colours.
 I really like the C Stick for enhanced control on games that are compatible with it.
 It also has an intuitive camera, which brings games to life in real time within your environment.
 I’ve even created my very own Mii Character, which makes me feel like I’m completely immersed in the experience.

 I think it’s easy to get intimidated by it all, especially if you haven’t used a gaming device in a long time – or ever picked one up at all before!
+And it can be confusing if you want to get into the PC gaming side of things, getting set up with your custom mouse pads, your special custom computer and your endless potential stream of games on Steam or GoG.
 But, you would be surprised at how seamlessly you can get started and by how many tools there are out there to help you.
 So don’t be afraid to get back into it again, just like I am.
 It’s worth a bit of extra fun and adventure in your life, no matter where you are.
 And maybe even a little bit of nostalgia.